dwromero/CUDAatScaleForTheEnterpriseCourseProject/README.md

 ## Running the Program

 ### Quick Start with Make Targets
-After building the project, you can run the program using several convenient make targets:
+After building the project, you can run the program using several convenient make targets.
+All targets use the provided grayscale sample image:

 ```bash
 # Default: 45° rotation, 1.0 scale